usdoj/foia.gov/www.foia.gov/_glossary_terms/first-party-request.md

 term: "First-party request"
 ---

-When a requester seeks records about him or herself.
+When a requester seeks records about themself.